Chuck Flagg is a Cruise Planners® franchise owner.

 two three reasons.

 2. I want you to hear what it’s like to own a franchise-from an Owner

 3. I want to send him some business (I’m not getting paid to do this.)

 In any event, I think you’ll enjoy what Chuck has to say about being the owner of a franchise.

 Me: Please start off by telling me your background, and where you are located etc.

 Chuck: I have been a radio producer, comedy writer, volunteer fireman, stay at home dad, intern for David Letterman (NBC) and moved six times between 2000 and 2006.
 I have lived Northwest of Atlanta GA in a small community called Canton for the past 12 years.

-Chuck: I purchased it in January of 2016.
+Chuck: I purchased it-and became an owner in January of 2016.